Skip to main content

 Last updated: March 22, 2026

-A good fit for students who want small classes and close faculty access. freshman retention is below 65%. a private nonprofit school with 254 students.
+A good fit for students who want small classes and close faculty access and students from lower-income families. freshman retention is below 65%; earnings barely cover the debt load.
+51% of students receive Pell Grants — strong access mission.

 Accept